/

 REQUEST A FIELD TRIP

-Third Grade Tours
+Third Grade Tour

 Plantation Oak: History told through the eyes of a tree.

-• SS3H1 Describe early American Indian cultures and their development in North America.
+• SS3H1 Describe early American Indian cultures and their development in North America

-• SS3H2 Describe European exploration in North America.
+• SS3H2 Describe European exploration in North America

 • SS3H3 Explain the factors that shaped British Colonial America.